Old Ningo: History

 Also known as Great Ningo, the inhabitants have always been a fishing and farming community.
 They form part of the Ga-Adangbe people.
 The name Ningo has a much more widely known and accepted history as derived from the Ga–Dangme words nu meaning water and ngoo meaning salt.
 However, there is compelling evidence pointing to a more interesting naming origin.
 The Encyclopædia Metropolitana, published in 1817, has this entry: "Ningo, near which the second Danish castle, Friedensburg, is placed, is 43 miles from Akra.
-In Krob6, or Krepe, a large Negro State behind it, there is a very high mountain about 20 or 25 miles distant from the sea, and capped with snow."
+In Krobo, or Krepe, a large Negro State behind it, there is a very high mountain about 20 or 25 miles distant from the sea, and capped with snow."
 This provides evidence of a voyager's inspired choice of name, since Ningo in Latin means snow, and the mariners would have seen the mountain in the backdrop of the native settlers and named the place Ningo.
 Many other early writings and references about Ningo also used the term "Ningo Grande" – grande translates from Latin as large or great.
 The name Great Ningo naturally followed.
 The people of Ningo refer to themselves as "Nugoli", meaning "People of Nugo" (Nugo being a more locally accepted pronunciation of the name Ningo), and are proud to associate themselves with the name Great Ningo.
 The history of the people of Ningo is closely linked to that of the Ga-Dangme people.